ariondey/ariondey/README.md

 **Club(s)**

-* Member of [UIUC BMES](https://www.bmes-uiuc.com/): UIUC Chapter of Biomedical Engineering Society
+* Member of [UIUC BMES](https://www.bmes-uiuc.com/): UIUC Chapter of Biomedical Engineering Society (FA23 - Present)
-  * Currently working on the following:
-    * Creating and experimenting with AI using [Alphafold](https://alphafold.ebi.ac.uk/) in order to find a shape of a protein based on a specific amino acid sequence or chain.
+  - Using [Alphafold](https://alphafold.ebi.ac.uk/) in order to find a shape of a protein based on a specific amino acid sequence or chain.
 The deep learning system will allow us to identify and perform predictions of protein structures.
 We want to identify protein components in order to link amino acids to activity of something in the body of an organism.
 To be presented at the SP 24 Engineering Open House